alexeypav/DevOps-Example-House-Market-App/README.md

 # DevOps-Example-House-Market-App
-Example of an app that uses Cloud/IAC/Container/PaaS
+Example of an app that uses Cloud/IAC/Container/PaaS This was a quick example project so does not follow best practices

 This gets data from TradeMe.co.nz and RealEstate.co.nz on number of daily house listings into a SQL Database, and displays the data on a basic HTML page.